ibm-cloud-docs/citrix-netscaler-vpx/about-citrix-netscaler-vpx.md

 ## Extend your Datacenter

-The NetScaler Platinum Edition allows you to use the NetScaler CloudBridge feature which provides a simple way to extend your datacenter to {{site.data.keyword.BluSoftlayer_notm}} with wizard-driven menus.
+The NetScaler Platinum Edition allows you to use the NetScaler CloudBridge Connector feature which provides a simple way to extend your datacenter to {{site.data.keyword.BluSoftlayer_notm}} with wizard-driven menus.